Tanner Arkin: Colorado State

-In his first season at Colorado State, Arkin backed-up Trey McBride.
+In his first season at Colorado State University, Arkin backed-up Trey McBride.
 He appeared in three games and took a redshirt for the season.
 The following season, he was named to the Preseason All-Mountain West list and appeared in every game for the Rams.

 Illinois

-On December 14, 2022, Arkin transferred to Illinois.
-In his first season at Illinois, he appeared in every game with three starts.
+On December 14, 2022, Arkin transferred to the University of Illinois Urbana-Champaign.
+In his first season with the Fighting Illini, he appeared in every game with three starts.
 Prior to his redshirt junior season, he was named a team captain.
 On August 8, 2025, Arkin was named to the John Mackey Award Watch List as one of the top tight ends in the nation.